-In a nutshell: We want to offer our employees and executives a broad range of opportunities to meet their respective needs.
-This means everyone at Infineon can put together a learning and development plan tailored to their personal requirements.
+We want to offer our employees and leaders a broad range of learning resources and formats that they can access on demand.
+This enables everyone at Infineon to create a learning and development plan tailored to his or her personal needs.